-The Published Admission Number (PAN) for the reception class at St. Vincent's is thirty.
-The Governing Body has sole responsibility for admissions to this school and intends to admit thirty children in the school year which begins in September 2020.
-Applications are welcome from families whose child reaches his/her 4th birthday between 1st September 2019 and 31st August 2020.
+The Published Admission Number (PAN) for the Nursery class at St. Vincent's is twenty six.
+The Governing Body has sole responsibility for admissions to this school and intends to admit twenty six children in the school year which begins in September 2020.
+Applications are welcome from families whose child reaches his/her 3rd birthday between 1st September 2019 and 31st August 2020.